Christopher Eric Bouchat: State and national politics

-In 2016, Bouchat ran as an unaffiliated candidate to the Republican National Convention in Maryland's 8th congressional district.
+In 2016, Bouchat ran as an unaffiliated delegate to the Republican National Convention in Maryland's 8th congressional district.
 He said that he would vote for Donald Trump on the first ballot if the voters sent him to the Convention, and hoped that Trump would pick John Kasich as his running mate.

 In January 2021, Bouchat condemned the January 6 United States Capitol attack and compared the presidential transition to what happens with the Board of Commissioners:

 I just ask people to step back, take a deep breath and allow things to unfold and allow the transition of power to take place.
 Even though I did not vote for the president-elect, he is our president and everyone must respect that, just as my colleagues are setting the example now.
 We transitioned from President Wantz to President Rothstein.
 That is a wonderful thing.

 In 2022, Bouchat endorsed former Maryland Secretary of Commerce Kelly Schulz for governor.

 Taxes

 In March 2023, Bouchat voted against an amendment that would remove a provision that indexed the state's gas tax to the consumer price index.
-The amendment failed by a 38-90 vote, with Bouchat being the only House Republican to vote against it.
+The amendment failed by a 38–90 vote, with Bouchat being the only House Republican to vote against it.
 During his 2026 gubernatorial campaign, he told The Baltimore Sun that he supported changing Maryland's tax system to a 3% flat tax on all income, capital gains, and sales.